coralproject/coralproject-site-2016/readme.md

 # About this project

 This is the current Coral Project website, giving an overview of the Coral Projects goals, target users and products.
 It's hosted on GitHub pages, via their Jekyll integration.
 Jekyll is a static site generator that understands Markdown as well as HTML, allowing anyone to create and edit webpages.
-You can read more about it [here](http://jekyllrb.com), but I'll explain anything that impacts direclty on the site in the text below.
+You can read more about it [here](http://jekyllrb.com), but I'll explain anything that impacts directly on the site in the text below.

 ## About Markdown